Sanremo Music Festival 1965

-The Sanremo Music Festival 1965 (Festival di Sanremo 1965), officially the 15th Italian Song Festival (15º Festival della canzone italiana), was the 15th annual Sanremo Music Festival, held at the Sanremo Casino in Sanremo between 28 and 30 January 1965, and broadcast by Radiotelevisione italiana (RAI).
-The show was presented by Mike Bongiorno, assisted by Grazia Maria Spina.
+The Sanremo Music Festival 1965 (Festival di Sanremo 1965), officially the 15th Italian Song Festival (15º Festival della canzone italiana), was the 15th annual Sanremo Music Festival, held at the Sanremo Casino in Sanremo between 28 and 30 January 1965.
+It was organised by Società ATA, concessionary of the Sanremo Casino and was broadcast by Radiotelevisione italiana (RAI).
+The shows were presented by Mike Bongiorno, assisted by Grazia Maria Spina.
 Gianni Ravera served as artistic director.

-According to the rules of this edition every song was performed in a double performance by a couple of singers or groups.
-The winners of the festival were Bobby Solo and The New Christy Minstrels with the song "Se piangi, se ridi".
-Solo went on to perform the song for at the Eurovision Song Contest 1965, held on home soil in Naples.
+Each song was performed twice, once by an artist from Italy and once by an artist from abroad.
+The winning song was "Se piangi, se ridi" written by Mogol, Gianni Marchetti and Bobby Solo, and performed by both Solo and The New Christy Minstrels.
+Solo went on to perform the song for at the Eurovision Song Contest 1965, held on home soil in Naples, achieving fifth place.